adelahladka/difNLR/README.md

 To cite `difNLR` package in publications, please, use:

-  Drabinova A., Martinkova P., & Zvara K. (2018). difNLR: Detection of differential item functioning (DIF) and differential distractor functioning (DDF) by non-linear regression models.
-R package version 1.2.1.
+  Drabinova A., Martinkova P., & Zvara K. (2018). difNLR: DIF and DDF detection by non-linear regression models.
+R package version 1.2.1. [https://CRAN.R-project.org/package=difNLR]( https://CRAN.R-project.org/package=difNLR)

   Drabinova A., & Martinkova P. (2017).
 Detection of Differential Item Functioning with Nonlinear Regression: A Non-IRT Approach Accounting for Guessing.
 Journal of